 When you fry or deep fry food, you change health-supporting, naturally occurring food molecules (proteins, starches, fats/oils) into damaged, unnatural, inflammation and cancer-causing molecules.
 Damaged oils hurt your health.
 Any food damaged by overheating it with oils also hurts your health.
 All in all, you pay for the time you save by faster cooking with a sicker body and shorter life.

 Who taught you to do that?
 Mostly, the oil industry promoted the use of oils for cooking foods.
 What was industry’s incentive for promoting the health-hostile use of oils for cooking?
 Maybe they wanted to sell more oil.

-During my childhood (I’m 78 years old), cooking meant using hot water to prepare foods.
+During my childhood (I turned 80 years old in 2022), cooking meant using hot water to prepare foods.
 Cooking in oils is not an old, traditional habit.
 The mega salad and cooking oil industry began only at the beginning of the 20th century, just over 100 years ago.
 Mass production, and the processing of oils to make them colorless, odorless, and tasteless began at that time.